 Shell’s production has declined in eight of the past nine years, and The Hague-based company’s costs to find untapped crude more than tripled in the past half decade, according to data compiled by Bloomberg.

 Chevron Corp.
-(CVX)’s global output (CVX) dropped by 2.6 percent during the April-to-June period to the equivalent of 2.62 million barrels a day, the lowest second-quarter average since 2008, according to data compiled by Bloomberg.
+(CVX:US)’s global output (CVX:US) dropped by 2.6 percent during the April-to-June period to the equivalent of 2.62 million barrels a day, the lowest second-quarter average since 2008, according to data compiled by Bloomberg.
 The San Ramon, California-based company’s reserves are 4.5 percent lower than a decade ago.

 “The vast majority of the oil produced in the world is owned by state-owned companies, and that concentration is increasing,” said Bernard Weinstein, associate director of the Maguire Energy Institute in the Cox School of Business at Southern Methodist University of Dallas.
 “With this consolidation, you’re going to have one company dominating the whole Russian energy sector.”